 I haven’t yet managed more than 3 orgasms in one session though.
 After 3 orgasms (which, for me, is anywhere between 5-20 minutes), my vulva feels a bit numbed.
 Despite this toy being more rumbly than other wands I’ve used, it’s still buzzy enough to cause a numb/itchy sensation after prolonged use.
 For those of you who are new to sex toys, don’t let this freak you out — it goes away after mere minutes.
 But, due to this, I can’t seem to go on Tango-level orgasm marathons.

-I’m so impressed with the Doxy Massager.
-If it had a silicone head, I’m pretty sure this would be in my top 2 or 3 favourite sex toys from 2015.
+I’m so impressed with the Doxy Wand Massager.
+If it had a silicone head, I’m pretty sure this would be in my top 3 favourite sex toys from this year.
 It’s strong, it’s relatively rumbly, and it’s relatively quiet.
 It has a long cord.
 It comes in colours other than pink or purple (though pink and purple are there if you want it).
 Most importantly for me, though, is that it swiftly delivers those orgasms.
 This vibrator doesn’t beat around the bush: it gets you where you need to go without any fuss.

 To buy the Doxy Massager, here are some recommended stores: